rshamsnejad/lanio/specs/jack-aes67-client__specs.md

 #### Hardware :
 - Any computer able to run the software requirements
-- An IEEE 1588-2008 compatible Ethernet interface if hardware timestamping is to be used
+- A gigabit Ethernet interface, with optional IEEE 1588-2008 support if hardware timestamping is to be used

 ## Design and Implementation Constraints